-This policy paper was written in the framework of the project "Beyond Carbon: Shaping the Transition to a Low-Carbon Economy - Perspectives from Israel and Germany" and presented in an experts' workshop in December 2020.
+This policy paper was written in the framework of the project "Beyond Carbon: Shaping the Transition to a Low-Carbon Economy - Perspectives from Israel and Germany".

 The project, which includes the publication of a series of policy analyses and execution of experts' workshops, sets out to promote dialog and exchange of knowledge between experts from Germany and Israel regarding the transition to a low emissions society.